-The other day I walked into my husband’s office and started talking to him.
-I got a whole 2 sentences into the conversation before I realized he was wearing head phones, thus he heard absolutely nothing I said.
-My in laws were also staying with us and my mother in law walked in the room.
-I started the conversation over, this time my husband heard the message and my mother in law heard but did not understand because she does not speak the same language.
+The other day I walked into an office and started talking to someone.
+I got a whole 2 sentences into the conversation before I realized they was wearing head phones, thus they heard absolutely nothing I said.
+Another person walked into the room.
+I started the conversation over, this time they both heard the message but one of them does not speak the same language.

 Our conversations with God are very much like this.
 We often have so much “other” input that we cannot hear God speaking.
 Or we hear God speaking but it is in another language and we do not understand.
 God wants us to be obedient to him.
 Many people understand this.
 Some people may even have a heart of obedience.
 The problem they often face is that they cannot hear or cannot understand God.
 Similarly we sometimes hear a message that sounds good and we take it as truth.
 We think we are listening to God when in fact we have been deceived.